 This depends on where you live.
 Countries with strict net neutrality laws ban the prioritization of traffic.
 ISPs in these countries are required to treat all traffic equally and cannot intentionally slow down or speed up specific websites, apps, or services.

-Bandwidth throttling is generally legal so long as the throttle applies to all traffic and not specific websites and services.
+Bandwidth throttling is generally legal as long as the throttle applies to all traffic, not specific websites and services.

 The FCC’s Open Internet Order requires ISPs in the United States to treat all internet traffic roughly the same way.
 They cannot discriminate by application or service, device, or content.
-ISPs are categorized under the same rules as utilities when it comes to providing service.
+ISPs are categorized under the same rules as utilities when providing service.

 US net neutrality laws are currently under threat, however.
-The FCC under the Trump administration aims to dismantle the Open Internet Order and instead give the FTC regulatory power over these issues.
+The FCC, under the Trump administration, aimed to dismantle the Open Internet Order and instead give the FTC regulatory power over these issues.
 Critics argue that the FTC will not be able to adequately protect consumers, however, and say the current law should be kept in place.

-ISPs want to remove net neutrality laws so they can provide faster access to products and services that benefit them, such as affiliated video on demand sites, while slowing down competing sites.
-Verizon was caught testing this sort of throttling as recently as July 2017.
-They could also charge other companies for fast lane access on their networks.
+ISPs want to remove net neutrality laws to provide faster access to products and services that benefit them, such as affiliated video-on-demand sites, while slowing down competing sites.
+Verizon was caught testing this throttling as recently as July 2017.
+They could also charge other companies for fast-lane access on their networks.